-The Council, members of the public and the press may record/film/photograph or broadcast this meeting when the public and the press are not lawfully excluded.

-Any member of the public who attends a meeting and objects to being filmed should advise the Committee Clerk.
+The Council, members of the public and the press may record/film/photograph or broadcast this meeting when the public and press are not lawfully excluded.
+Any member of the public who attends the meeting and wishes to be filmed should advise the Committee Clerk.